DeepRank/deeprank2/README.md

 ## Computational performances

 The data generation process is rather efficient within DeepRank2.
 As an example, we show the time required to process the tutorials' PDB files in DeepRank2.
-The experiments are done on Apple M1 Pro, using 1 CPU only.
+Atomic resolution and `distance_cutoff` of 5.5 Å have been used for both PPIs and SRVs, and the SRVs `radius` was set to 10 Å. The experiments are done on Apple M1 Pro, using 1 CPU only.
 Measures are computed on 100 data points for PPIs, and 96 for SRVs.

 |      | [Features modules](https://deeprank2.readthedocs.io/en/latest/features.html) used                       | Comments                                                                                                                                                                                                                                       |          Data processing speed **[seconds/structure]**        |    Memory **[megabyte/structure]**   |
 |------|---------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:----------------------------------------------------------:|:--------------------------------:|